megaluck/documentation/docs/introduction/06-Base-App.rst

 There are two basic transactions: `MC2SCAggregatedTransaction
 <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/MC2SCAggregatedTransaction.java>`_ and `SidechainCoreTransaction
 <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/SidechainCoreTransaction.java>`_.
-An MC2SCAggregatedTransaction is the implementation of Forward Transfer and can be only added as a part of the MainchainBlock reference data during synchronization with Mainchain.
+An MC2SCAggregatedTransaction is the implementation of Forward Transfer and can be only added as a part of the mainchain block reference data during synchronization with mainchain.
 When a Forger is going to produce a sidechain block and a new mainchain block appears, the forger will recreate that mainchain block as a reference that will contain sidechain related data.
 So, if some Forward Transfer exists in the mainchain block, it will be included into the MC2SCAggregatedTransaction and added as a part of the reference.
 The SidechainCoreTransaction is the transaction, which can be created by anyone to send coins inside a sidechain, create forging stakes or perform withdrawal requests